Learn how to stay cool in the heat outside when you’re sitting on your deck or patio.

 Any combination of these tips would help you stay cool on your patio!

-How Do You Stay Cool on Your Patio?
+How Do You Stay Cool in the Heat on Your Patio or Deck?

-How do you stay cool on your patio?
+How do you stay cool in the heat on your patio or deck?
 Have any extra tips for how to stay cool?
 I’d love if you’d leave a comment below!

 Many thanks to Abba Patio for sponsoring How to Stay Cool on Your Patio!
 You can visit their Amazon Storefront to help create the perfect backyard destination.